5/12/2025

 Chief Financial Officer

-Yeah, so I can start with that.
-So as we look forward into 2026, we've certainly taken into account the changes that we announced today in terms of our revenue guidance, et cetera.
-I don't necessarily want to guide for Akoya just yet, but we've taken into account a fairly prudent assumption on Akoya revenue as well.
+Yes, so I can start with that.
+So as we look forward into 2026, you know, we've certainly taken into account the changes that we announced today in terms of our revenue guidance, etc. When, without kind of, I don't necessarily want to guide for ACOYA just yet, but we've taken into account a fairly prudent assumption on ACOYA revenue as well.
 And then when you put the two businesses together, we also then factor in the synergies that we expect to realize.
 We've talked previously about $40 million of synergies.
 Against that, with the cost actions that we're taking today, we believe that number will really be more like $55 million.
 So that's really what moves our cash burn and really gives us the scale that we were looking for with this acquisition.
-We built ourselves for scale when we did our transformation a couple of years ago.
+You know, we built ourselves for scale when we did our transformation a couple of years ago.
 So we have the capacity and we have the bandwidth to be able to take on that volume and realize those synergies.
-So the way we built our cash bank basically was, in 2025, we expect to complete the deal, pay down the debt, and start to kind of moderate the cash burn immediately.
+So the way we built our cash guide basically was in 2025, we expect to complete the deal, pay down the debt, and start to kind of moderate the cash flow immediately.
 And then in 2026, we see the full value of all of the synergies come through.

 speaker